South Korea: Risk Assessment

 - High public spending on R&D

-- Increased South Korean investment in China, Vietnam and India
+- Growing Korean investment in China, Vietnam and India

-- Iron, steel and textile industries affected by Chinese competition
+- Steel, textiles and naval industry affected by Chinese competition

-- Transparency problems of chaebols characterised by family control and hereditary succession
+- Problems regarding transparency of the chaebols, characterised by family control and hereditary succession

 - Unpredictability of North Korea’s regime